techidaily/site-win11-tips/source/_posts/combatting-windows-steam-broadcaster-errors.md

  If you are facing a black screen error while watching a broadcast, it could be due to the outdated GPU driver on your computer.

  We’ve covered this issue before as well.
-If you’ve missed that, look at our guide for[fixing the Steam black screen issue](https://www.makeuseof.com/steam-black-screen-issue-windows/) .
+If you’ve missed that, look at our guide for [fixing the Steam black screen issue](https://www.makeuseof.com/steam-black-screen-issue-windows/) .

  If your GPU drivers are updated, re-open Steam on a browser instead of using Steam to watch a broadcast.
 It is possible that something is wrong with your Steam application.
 In such a case, reinstalling Steam will fix the broadcast black screen issue.